 HOW TO CHOOSE PROPER WOOD-PLASTIC COMPOSITE TERRACE BOARDS?

 When planning to build a terrace, clients often have some questions.
 What should we use for a terrace: wooden boards (thermowood, larch, pine wood) or wood-plastic composite boards?
 How to choose proper wood-plastic composite boards?
-Many customers already know the main advantages of wood-plastic composite terrace boards: durable, eco, resistant to rotting and fungal decay; resistant to UV rays, cold and temperature changes; have no splinters, shivers; easy and quick to install with usual tools; resistant to water and its vapor, salty and chlorinated water, wood destroying pests; fully recyclable; contain no lead.
+Many customers already know the main advantages of wood-plastic composite terrace boards: durable, eco, resistant to rotting; resistant to UV rays, cold and temperature changes; have no splinters, shivers; easy and quick to install with usual tools; resistant to water and its vapor, salty and chlorinated water, wood destroying pests; fully recyclable; contain no lead.
 However, when deciding on wood-plastic composite terrace boards, clients must be answered to some more questions: what is the composition of wood-plastic composite?
 What kind of plastic is used to produce wood-plastic composite boards?
 How experienced is the manufacturer producing these products?
 The composition of wood-plastic composite contributes into the appearance and physical properties of the final product:

 - 50% of wood flour / 50% of plastic.
 Such is the most optimal ratio of the composition of wood-plastic composite, as then the final product looks like wood, and plastic used as a filler secures reliability and durability.
 PVC (polyvinylchloride) used in this mixture, as a usual practice, is the best externally used and most trusted plastic, which is essential for terraces;